sebastiendamaye/deephunter/docs/plugins/write_your_own.rst

 Write your own plugin
 #####################

 This section provides a guide on how to write your own plugin for DeepHunter.
-Plugins are a powerful way to extend the functionality of DeepHunter, allowing you to customize its behavior to suit your specific needs.

-A plugin is the abstraction layer that allows DeepHunter to interact with different data sources (e.g. SentinelOne, Microsoft Sentinel, etc.).

 Requirements
 ************